DesideApp/cypherpunk-hackathon/README.md

 This repository contains the **hackathon submission** codebase that was developed for the Cypherpunk Hackathon.
 While we continue to develop and improve DESIDE privately, this public repository serves as a reference implementation and demonstration of the core features.

-### 📝 Note for Developers
+### 📝 Note for Developers & Judges

 This repository is maintained as a **public reference** of our hackathon submission.
-Active development continues in private repositories.
+Active development continues in **private repositories**.

 **Important:** Some parts of the codebase have been simplified for the hackathon submission.
 Specifically:
 - Advanced quota management and abuse detection logic
 - Complex MongoDB aggregations for analytics
 - Production-grade job schedulers and reconciliation tasks

-Full production implementations are available in our private repositories.
-If you're interested in contributing or have questions, please reach out through our website.
+**For Judges:** Full production implementations are available in our private repository (`deside-prod`).
+To request access for code review:

+1. **Create an issue** in this public repository ([GitHub Issues](https://github.com/DesideApp/cypherpunk-hackathon/issues)) requesting access to the private repository
+2. **Or contact us** through [deside.io](https://deside.io) - Use the contact form or reach out directly

+We're happy to provide access to the private repository for evaluation purposes.
+Please include your GitHub username when requesting access.

 ---